2019-2020 Academic Year

 2. One essay from your First Seminar.

-4. A research essay from your other University Seminar.
+3. A research essay from one of your University Seminars.
 This essay is typically 10-12 pages; at a minimum, it must contain 8 pages of prose (not counting the bibliography).
 The research essay must integrate and cite primary and/or secondary source material and include a properly formatted bibliography page or bibliographic footnotes (see additional details below).

 Reflecting on the essays included in your portfolio, discuss how your writing has developed across your First-year and University SAGES seminars.
 Provide evidence and examples from your essays and/or your writing process to demonstrate your development.
 (2-3 pages)